cnabio/cnab-spec/101-bundle-json.md

 ## Parameters

 The `parameters` and `definitions` sections of the `bundle.json` define which parameters a user (person installing a CNAB bundle) MAY configure on an invocation image and how those parameters should be validated by a runtime.
 Parameters represent information about the application configuration, and may be persisted by the runtime.
+If a bundle has no invocation images, the parameters section SHOULD be omitted.

 Parameter specifications consist of name/value pairs.
 The name is fixed, but the value MAY be overridden by the user.
 The parameter definition includes a specification of how to constrain the values submitted by the user.